cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ~~~~
 {: #rfc9162_sha256_inclusion_receipt_inclusion_proof align="left" title="Example inclusion receipt decoded inclusion proof"}

+Verifiers reconstruct, and attach the COSE Sign1 payload, by applying the inclusion proof to a possible entry (set member) bytes.
+If the resulting signature verifies, the Receipt has proved inclusion of the entry in the verifiable data structure.

 ## Consistency Proof {#sec-rfc9162-sha256-consistency-proof}

 See {{-certificate-transparency-v2}}, 2.1.4.1.
 Generating a Consistency Proof,